top of page

 Veterinary Surgeon

 I qualified from the University of Bristol Vet School in 2008 and have never looked back.
 I pride myself on having a logical approach to veterinary medicine (and problem solving in general) and in being able to take my patient's owners through the process with me, making sure we are all on the same page every step of the way.
 I love surgery and have been performing keyhole and other advanced procedures for many a year now.
 I completed a post graduate European surgical certificate in 2022.
 Outside of work I am a family man and am besotted with my wife, 2 daughters, dog and cat.
 After work and family commitments I commit whatever spare time I have left to martial arts training.
-I am a brown belt in Brazilian Jiu Jitsu / Submission Grappling under Pedro Bessa, actively competing and often waking at 5am to train before work.
+I am a black belt in Brazilian Jiu Jitsu / Submission Grappling under Pedro Bessa, actively competing and often waking at 5am to train before work.
 So please excuse the occasional cauliflower ear!

 Amy Valenzia BVSc CertAVP MRCVS